ProjectRobert/robert/README.md

 Those issues will be label as ["Pomodoro"][pomodoro].

 Whoever can code some clojure should take less than 30 minutes to complete a "pomodoro" issues, otherwise it means that I wasn't able to manage the complexity of those issues.

+Also I will keep a [file][pomodoro-file] of some other not-necessary-code-related quick issues to solve, it is meant to be an auto referential file, however any input is very welcome.

 ## State of the project